Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/README.md

 3. **Develop** — Use `npm run dev` for fast component iteration in isolation, or `nosto st dev` to push changes and test them on your real store
 4. **Preview** — Enable the Nosto debug toolbar on your store (`?nostodebug=true`) and toggle Preview mode to review your changes before they go live
 5. **[Deploy](../deployment-and-testing/deploying.md)** — When ready, deploy from the CLI or from the Nosto Admin UI

+### Best practices

+#### Use separate branches for production and development

+Maintain at least two long-lived branches in your repository — for example `main` for the current production state and `dev` for ongoing development.
+When you need to apply an urgent fix to the live store, you can branch off `main`, apply and deploy the patch, and merge back — without disrupting work in progress on `dev`.
+This is the same branching model you would use in any professional frontend project, and it maps naturally onto Nosto's preview/production deployment model.